00JCIV00/cova/README.md

 pub fn main() {
     ...

     // The ArgIteratorGeneric is used to step through argument tokens.
-By default (using `init()`), it will provide Zig's native, cross-platform ArgIterator with app user argument tokens.
+By default (using `init()`), it will provide Zig's native, cross-platform ArgIterator with end user argument tokens.
 There's also cova's RawArgIterator that can be used to parse any slice of strings as argument tokens. var args_iter = try cova.ArgIteratorGeneric.init(alloc);
     defer args_iter.deinit();
     ...